 5. Encourage your staff to provide honest feedback

 A lot can be done to improve the attitude of your staff and to encourage them to use feedback mechanisms.

-• A supportive business culture to create a culture of open discussion, while making sure that feedback is listened to and responded to.
+• A supportive business culture creates an environment for open discussion, while making sure that feedback is heard and addressed, as appropriate.

-• To invest in Employee Relationship Marketing, which can be done by developing an employee relationship marketing strategy.
+• Invest in Employee Relationship Marketing, which can be done by developing an employee relationship marketing strategy.
 The strategy should encourage and reward good ideas presented by the staff.

-• To have standards in place against which to measure the performance of important feedback loops.
+• Define standards to measure the performance of important feedback loops.
 Just like businesses have a Customer Service Charter for Customer Service, it is also important to have standards for feedback within a business.
 These standards should highlight how important information should be collected, how often, by who, the time within which to give feedback, and more.
 Such steps go a long way in curbing inefficiencies that may crop up from a lack of points of reference.
 It can also prevent information from getting lost or blocked at any point in the feedback loop.

-• To have Internal Directories.
+• Develop and maintain Internal Directories.
 In larger businesses, there are internal directories available, explaining the position and telephone number of staff members.
-It is a simple measure, though often not performed, that makes it much easier for staff to identify whom to communicate to as problems arise.
+It is a simple measure, though often not performed, that makes it much easier for staff to identify who to contact as questions or problems arise.

 6. Staff motivation during a crisis

 If the project team does not feel motivated, the best performance cannot be expected from them.
 Organizations should develop staff incentive schemes that align and reward staff based on the achievement of targeted goals.
 The staff incentive scheme feedback loop can work swiftly.
 The best schemes are those that are highly transparent and directly attributable to objective achievements.